TrueLayer/truelayer-client-javascript/README.md

     * `getAccount` - call to the */accounts/{account_id}* endpoint
     * `getTransactions` - call to the */accounts/{account_id}/transactions* endpoint
     * `getBalance` - call to the */accounts/{account_id}/balance* endpoint
+    * `isTokenExpired` - checks whether the current access token is still valid.

 # Errors